FAQ: The CDC’s final eviction moratorium expires July 31. Here’s what Biden is doing to avert a crisis.

 What has the Biden administration done to respond to the eviction crisis?

-Last week, the White House and Treasury Department announced a series of initiatives to quicken the disbursal of rental relief and streamline application processes.
+Last week, the White House and Treasury Department announced a initiatives to quicken the disbursal of rental relief and streamline application processes.

-Still, the administration knows that an eviction crisis can only be avoided with cooperation from local authorities and courts and is calling for an “all hands-on-deck effort."
-At Wednesday’s White House summit, Gene Sperling, who is overseeing the rollout of the $1.9 trillion American Rescue Plan, said the administration is asking “everyone to respond with speed and force because there is no alternative.”
+Still, the administration knows that an eviction crisis can be avoided only with cooperation from local authorities and courts and is calling for an “all-hands-on-deck effort.”
+At Wednesday’s White House meeting, Gene Sperling, who is overseeing the rollout of the $1.9 trillion American Rescue Plan, said the administration is asking “everyone to respond with speed and force, because there is no alternative.”

 “While we have substantial funds through the American Rescue Plan, we as a nation have never had a national infrastructure to prevent unnecessary evictions,” Sperling said.

-The Biden administration also announced last week that three federal agencies that back mortgages -- the Department of Housing and Urban Development, the Department of Veterans Affairs and the Department of Agriculture -- will extend their foreclosure moratoriums until July 31.
-The FHFA is also extending a moratorium on foreclosures of mortgages backed up by the government for another month.
+The Biden administration also announced last week that three federal agencies that back mortgages — the Department of Housing and Urban Development, the Department of Veterans Affairs and the Agriculture Department — will extend their foreclosure moratoriums until July 31.
+The Federal Housing Finance Agency is also extending a moratorium on foreclosures of mortgages backed by the government for another month.

 Housing is also central to the Biden administration’s efforts to address racial inequity, which include boosting Black homeownership and increasing rental housing in neighborhoods with more educational and economic opportunities.
-While the pandemic exacerbated racial and economic gaps, the administration says it does not want equal access to housing to be held back by the pandemic.
+While the coronavirus exacerbated racial and economic gaps, the administration says it does not want equal access to housing to be held back by the pandemic.

 Why hasn’t more emergency rental aid gone out?

-Congress allocated roughly $46 billion for emergency rental assistance through pandemic-era aid packages.
-But state and local governments have struggled to launch programs that can actually get the money out.
-Even though CDC’s moratorium now lasts until July 31, many are concerned that the one-month extension is just a blip in time.
+Congress allocated roughly $46 billion for emergency rental assistance through pandemic aid packages.
+But state and local governments have struggled to launch programs that can get the money out.
+Even though the CDC’s moratorium now lasts until July 31, many are concerned that the one-month extension will be just a blip in time.

 In some cases, renters and landlords struggle with complicated application requirements, especially if they lack Internet access.
-For months, housing organizations have been inundated with desperate calls from renters fearing they’ll soon be evicted, and from landlords frustrated that they cannot pay their own bills for lack of rental income.
-Oftentimes, getting an application for federal funding approved depends on cooperation from both a landlord and a tenant.
+For months, housing organizations have been inundated with desperate calls from renters fearing they’ll soon be evicted and from landlords frustrated that they cannot pay their bills, for lack of rental income.
+Often, getting an application for federal funding approved depends on cooperation from a landlord and a tenant.
 But many of those relationships have come under strain.

 What needs to happen to get emergency relief out?

-Diane Yentel, president and chief executive of the National Low Income Housing Coalition, pointed to three factors that could significantly help “the lowest income people at greatest risk of eviction."
-Applications should be simple.
+Diane Yentel, president and chief executive of the National Low Income Housing Coalition, pointed to three factors that could significantly help “the lowest-income people at greatest risk of eviction”: Applications should be simple.
 Aid should go directly to tenants if landlords don’t participate in an application.
-Whenever possible, people should be able to look to “self attestation," meaning documents could be verified by applicants themselves.
+Whenever possible, people should be able to look to “self-attestation,” meaning documents could be verified by applicants themselves.

 “Programs that overburden themselves and applicants with bureaucracy slow the process for everyone and risk leaving out those tenants most vulnerable to eviction,” Yentel said.

-Part of the goal of Wednesday’s summit was to highlight ways the legal system can help prevent evictions, as well.
+Part of the goal of Wednesday’s meeting was to highlight ways the legal system can help prevent evictions, as well.
 States and localities will all handle eviction cases somewhat differently.
-But experts say that one of the best approaches is to intervene early, such as after a landlord has delivered a “notice” to a tenant, but before an eviction case is filed in court.
+But experts say that one of the best approaches is to intervene early, such as after a landlord has delivered a “notice” to a tenant but before an eviction case is filed in court.
 For example, landlords could be required to apply for rental assistance before they file an eviction in court.
 Courts could also slow-track eviction cases to give more time for rental relief to get out.

 Money approved from Congress for emergency rental assistance can also be used to support eviction diversion programs, as opposed to going directly to landlords or tenants.